 Race

-It’s illegal to reject interested renters due to their race.
-This forbids landlords from using terms or phrases that lead to racial discrimination in housing on any listing or marketing materials.
+It’s illegal to reject interested renters due to their race in California.
+This forbids any housing provider from using terms or phrases that lead to racial housing discrimination in housing on any listing or marketing materials.
 An example would be to write “X need not apply” on a rental listing.

-The act also forbids landlords from asking about race on applications and discarding applications based on an applicant's race.
+The act also forbids landlords from asking about race on applications, engaging in discrimination based on race, and discarding applications due to racial discrimination.

 National Origin

-When renting or selling real estate, you can’t reject applicants based on their national origin.
-This includes discriminating against prospective tenants based on language or giving preferential treatment to certain applicants over others due to their national origin or nationality.
+When renting or selling real estate, you can’t reject a person based on their national origin.
+This includes discrimination against a person based on language or giving preferential treatment due to national origin or nationality discrimination.

 Religion

-It’s illegal to choose or reject tenants based solely on their religion.
-The Fair Housing Act also prohibits using phrases such as “great for Christians” or “[religious group] need not apply” to real estate listings.
-That’s why you shouldn’t ask applicants about their religious beliefs when marketing your property or performing screening checks.
+It’s illegal to choose or reject a person based solely on their religion.
+The Federal Fair Housing Act also prohibits using phrases such as “great for Christians” or “[religious group] need not apply” to real estate listings.
+That’s why you shouldn’t ask a person about their religious beliefs when marketing your property or performing screening checks.

 Exterior of three houses against a blue sky